tinotendajoe01/ALGORITHMS/README.md

 ## 🙌 Credits

-This repository was inspired by and heavily referenced from the fantastic resource, dsa.js-data-structures-algorithms-javascript by books.adrianmejia.com.
-A huge shoutout to them for providing invaluable content that played a pivotal role in my learning journey.
+This repository was inspired by and heavily referenced from the fantastic resource, <a>https://github.com/amejiarosario/dsa.js-data-structures-algorithms-javascript</a> by <a>books.adrianmejia.com</a>.
+A huge shoutout to the guy for providing valuable content that played a pivotal role in my learning journey.

 ## 🤝 Contribute & Support